Scheduled MonumentsEnglandCross dyke on Beachy Brow 30m south east of the golf club

 What is Cross dyke on Beachy Brow 30m south east of the golf club?

-Cross Dyke on Beachy Brow is a prehistoric linear earthwork located near Eastbourne in East Sussex.
+Cross Dyke on Beachy Brow is a linear earthwork monument situated near the golf club in Sussex.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1014731.

 Who is responsible for protecting Cross dyke on Beachy Brow 30m south east of the golf club?